AdhavanHero/AdhavanHero/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I love exploring new technologies and developing software solutions.\
-🎓 &nbsp;I'm currently studying B.Tech Computer Engineering at SRM University .\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence,WeB development and Exploring other domai.\
+🌱 &nbsp;I'm on track to learn more about Data Science and explore new domains.\
-✍️ &nbsp;In my free time, I pursue Exploring New domains, Reading and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I enjoy exploring new domains, reading, and writing blogs.\
-💬 &nbsp;Feel free to reach out to me for Sharing intersting articals and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at AdhavanPonram@gmail.com!
-I'll try to respond as soon as I can.\